Sanugiw/Sanugiw/README.md

 I’m a **third-year Biomedical Engineering undergraduate** at the **Department of Electronic and Telecommunication Engineering, University of Moratuwa**, maintaining a **CGPA of 3.87/4.0** with consistent placement on the **Dean’s List**.

 I’m passionate about applying **engineering and data-driven approaches** to address healthcare challenges, particularly in **medical instrumentation**, **biosignal processing**, and **machine learning and machine vision for healthcare applications**.
-My experience spans developing **biomedical devices**, **sensor-based systems**, and **intelligent healthcare tools** that integrate hardware and software for improved diagnostic precision and accessibility.
+My experience spans developing **biomedical devices**, **sensor-based systems**, and **intelligent healthcare tools** that integrate **hardware, software, and machine learning models** to improve diagnostic precision and accessibility.

 Beyond academics, I value **clear communication, leadership, and teamwork**, which I’ve strengthened through active engagement in technical and professional initiatives.
-I also have a deep appreciation for **reading and scientific writing**, which fuel my curiosity and help me communicate ideas thoughtfully and effectively.
+I also have a deep appreciation for **reading and writing**, which fuel my curiosity and help me communicate ideas thoughtfully and effectively.

 Driven by curiosity and compassion, I aim to contribute to **innovative, human-centered healthcare solutions** through research and multidisciplinary collaboration.